 We have already discussed the importance of geography, yet the incapability of incorporating it into our analysis.
-The number of personnel involved with the pit stop is similarly difficult to factor into the study..
+The personnel involved with the pit stop is similarly difficult to factor into the study..
 Each team has twenty mechanics who partake in the pitstop.
-They can change four tires in two seconds (much faster than the normal roadside assistance we mere mortals call for a flat).
-The decision to make the pit stop falls on the “Race Strategy Engineer.”
+They can change four tires in two seconds The decision to make the pit stop falls on the “Race Strategy Engineer.”
 That person uses data, simulation, and feedback to make the decision.
-The role, however, is not as clearly defined as it seems – some teams do not even identify their main strategy engineer is and what their role is in the pre-race strategy plans and simulation optimization.
+The role, however, is not as clearly defined as it seems – some teams do not even identify who their main strategy engineer is and what their role is in the pre-race strategy plans and simulation optimization.